treeverse/lakeFS/docs/integrations/spark.md

 ## Case Study: SimilarWeb

-See how SimilarWeb is using lakeFS with Spark to [manage algorithm changes in data pipelines](https://grdoron.medium.com/a-smarter-way-to-manage-algorithm-changes-in-data-pipelines-with-lakefs-a4e284f8c756).
+See how SimilarWeb is using lakeFS with Spark to [manage algorithm changes in data pipelines](https://grdoron.medium.com/a-smarter-way-to-manage-algorithm-changes-in-data-pipelines-with-lakefs-a4e284f8c756){: .button-clickable}.